ohmjs/ohm/doc/api-reference.md

 API Reference
 =============

 This page documents the API of Ohm/JS, a JavaScript library for working with grammars written in the Ohm language.
-For documentation on the Ohm language, see the [syntax reference](./syntax.md).
+For documentation on the Ohm language, see the [syntax reference](./syntax-reference.md).

 Instantiating Grammars
 ----------------------

 <code class="api">ohm.grammar(source: string, optNamespace?: object) &rarr; Grammar</code>

-Create a Grammar instance based on the grammar defined by `source`.
-If specified, `optNamespace` is a namespace to use when resolving external references (e.g., a supergrammar that is not defined in `source`).
+Instantiate the Grammar defined by `source`.
+If specified, `optNamespace` is the Namespace to use when resolving external references (e.g., a supergrammar that is not defined in `source`).

+**FIXME:** *should we say somewhere that Namespaces are just regular JS objects?*

+**FIXME:** *this document would probably benefit from having inline examples (especially the namespace stuff)*

 <code class="api">ohm.grammarFromScriptElement(optNode?: Node, optNamespace?: object) &rarr; Grammar</code>